 My take is that both the Indo-Europeans and Polynesians created similar cultural technologies to deal with identical generational problems.
 What patent lawyers call “independent invention” and biologists call “convergent evolution.”

 (Okay, maybe you shouldn’t have skipped that last part)

 At this point, you might see where I’m going with this.
 But you might also be saying, “How does the Companion fill the other Guru role?
-Isn’t the Companion a young character?”
-Yes, but he’s also an ironically wise character.
+Isn’t the Companion a young character?
+Younger than the Hero?”
+Yes, but he or she is also an ironically wise character.

 Or, consider how Elizabeth Swann’s fierce emotionality contrasts with her Hero Will Turner’s insistent propriety and loyalty to his father and to doing the right thing.
 (The Guru role in Pirates of the Caribbean is a bit complex; more on that later.)

 Also, note how all three of the Companions I’ve used as examples get dunked in water.
 Samwise in the lake of Nen Hithoel, R2 on Dagobah, and Elizabeth when she falls from the precipice at Port Royal.
 How better to link them to the gods of the waters, Kanaloa and Varuna?